Tax Havens for Digital Assets: Crypto-Friendly Tax Countries

 #4 Malta

-Malta, known as the ‘Blockchain Island,’ has pioneered a comprehensive regulatory framework for Distributed Ledger Technology.
+Malta is a crypto-friendly tax country known as ‘Blockchain Island,’ because it’s pioneered a comprehensive regulatory framework for Distributed Ledger Technology.

 However, if you’re into day trading, you’ll need to pay business income tax at a rate of 35%.